Thief AntsGLI Bot

-Color: Brown to black bodies with paler legs and antennae.
+Color: Brown and black bodies with pale legs and antennae.

-Characteristics: Build outdoor nests in cracks of pavement, along curbs and under rocks.
-Inside they commonly nest in walls and under floors.
+Characteristics: These ants build outdoor nests in pavement cracks and along curbs and under rocks.
+In homes, they can be found in walls and under floors.

-Thief ants are a very small species of ant that get their name from their habit of building their nesting areas near another larger species of ant.
-They create tiny tunnels that connect to the other ant’s nest and the thief ants will use the tunnels to steal the larvae and pupae from the other colony to use as a food source.
+Thief ants are a tiny species of ant whose name comes from their habit of building nests near other, larger ant species.
+Thief ants will create tiny tunnels to connect to the other ants’ nests.
+They then use these tunnels to steal larvae and pupae from the other colony as a food source.

-Thief ants have a smooth shiny appearance and can be yellow, bronze or dark brown in color.
-They have 10 segmented antennae that end into a 2-segmented club.
-Thief ants grow on average to be about 1/16th of an inch in length, but can range from 1/32 to 1/8th of an inch.
+Thief ants appear to be smooth and shiny and can be yellow, bronze, or dark brown in color.
+Their ten segment antennae end in a two-segmented club.
+Thief ants are known on average to grow to about 1/16 of an inch, but can range anywhere from 1/32 to 1/8th of an inch.

-Thief ants will nest both indoors and outdoors.
-Outdoors they nest in open areas of soil, under rocks, near sidewalks or foundations, and inside of rotting wood.
-Even though thief ants steal some of their food from other ants they often forage for food inside of homes.
-They eat a wide variety of foods, especially those that are high in protein like grease, cheese, meat and oily foods.
-Once inside of your home they may create a nesting area behind woodwork and baseboards, and under masonry and flooring.
+Thief ants thrive both indoors and outdoors.
+Outside of buildings, they will commonly nest in open areas of soil, beneath rocks, near sidewalks or foundations, and inside of rotting wood.
+While thief ants are known for stealing some of their food from other ants, they are also common foragers for food inside of homes.

-Thief ants do not bite or sting but they can introduce diseases into your home and contaminate your food.
-Because of their extremely small size they can easily infiltrate food packaging, infesting and contaminating a large quantity of food located in the kitchen.
-Thief ants have been known to feed on dead and decaying animals so they can introduce pathogens into your home that can cause fevers, diarrhea, and vomiting.
-They are also thought to be intermediate hosts for poultry tapeworm.
+Thief ants cannot bite or sting, but they do pose some risk when they introduce diseases into your home or contaminate your food.
+Thief ants’ small size makes infiltrating food packaging a real concern.
+As they infest food packaging, they will often contaminate large quantities.
+Thief ants that feed on dead or decaying animals can introduce pathogens into your home that may pose risk of fever, diarrhea, and vomiting.
+They’re also thought to be intermediate hosts for poultry parasites and tapeworms.

 How do I get rid of thief ants?

-Preventing thief ant infestations is difficult because their small size allows them to enter into your home through even the tiniest of cracks and crevices.
-It still can be helpful to inspect your home and seal any noticeable cracks and crevices in the foundation and exterior walls.
-You should also install door sweeps and caulk any gaps around windows and doors.
-Inside your home you should store food in sealed glass or plastic containers or in the refrigerator.
+Preventing thief ant infestations can be difficult because of their size.
+These tiny pests can enter your home through even the smallest cracks and crevices.
+The best way to keep ants from returning is to seal any noticeable cracks and crevices in the foundation and exterior walls.
+YOu can also install door sweeps and caulk any gaps around windows and doors.
+For food storage, invest in sealed glass or plastic containers that are airtight, and try to store as many items in the refrigerator as you can.

 Related Post From Our Blog